YangLing0818/RPG-DiffusionMaster/README.md

 # Acknowledgements
 Our RPG is a general MLLM-controlled text-to-image generation/editing framework, which is builded upon several solid works.
 Thanks to [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui), [regional-prompter](https://github.com/hako-mikan/sd-webui-regional-prompter), [SAM](https://github.com/facebookresearch/segment-anything) and [IA](https://github.com/geekyutao/Inpaint-Anything) for their wonderful work and codebase!
-We also thank Hugging Face to share our [paper](https://huggingface.co/papers/2401.11708).
+We also thank Hugging Face for sharing our [paper](https://huggingface.co/papers/2401.11708).